-7.10.1 Within NHS Greater Glasgow and Clyde, we take pride in our strategic partnership relationship with our Area Partnership Forum, and across the organisation more locally with a number of partnership forums established to represent colleagues in all Directorates, Sectors and Health and Social Care Partnerships, across all job families.
+- 7.10.1 NHSGGC is proud to work in partnership in everything we do.
+The feedback and input we receive from trade unions on an ongoing basis is key to understanding the staff experience and finding better ways to engage and communicate with staff on an ongoing basis.
+This strategy was developed in partnership with staff side and Trade Union representatives and reflects their feedback on behalf of their membership. - 7.10.2 We take pride in our strategic partnership relationship with our Area Partnership Forum, and across the organisation more locally with a number of partnership forums established to represent colleagues in all Directorates, Sectors and Health and Social Care Partnerships, across all job families.
 We collaborate and cooperate with partnership representatives at an organisational and local level to continuously improve outcomes for our employees and our patients.

-7.11 Learning & Education
+7.11 Learning and Education

 - 7.11.1 While this strategy sets out a range of approaches through which staff will be communicated with, engaged with and effective dialogue created, key to our success will be ensuring leaders at every level have the skills and capabilities to have engaging conversations with their staff, where they listen and act upon staff feedback to create a great staff experience. - 7.11.2 On that basis, we will continue to incorporate engagement skills into our core leadership and management development programmes.
-This will include identifying opportunities to integrate this development with the programmes set out in this strategy to provide experiential learning for managers as part of a blended approach to leadership development.
+This will include identifying opportunities to integrate this development with the programmes set out in this strategy and to provide experiential learning for managers as part of a blended approach to leadership development.